 Gritting and clearing snow

 Doncaster Council's highways team is responsible for keeping the major traffic routes in the area clear.
-Full details of the roads and routes that are gritted can be found on the winter gritting page
+Full details of the roads and routes that are gritted can be found on the winter gritting page or by opening the following document:

 Teams from the council will also assist in clearing snow and access routes within communities if resources are available.
 You can access these services online by viewing the winter gritting page.